Allowable Business Expenses in the UK Complete HMRC List for SMEs

 CategoryExamplesTax Deductible?

-Office costsRent, utilities, suppliesYes
+Office costRent, utilities, suppliesYes

-Bank chargesLoan interestYes
+Bank chargesLoan interest, account feesYes

-Non-Allowable Business Expenses Under HMRC Rules
+Non-Allowable Business Expenses under HMRC rules

 Not every business cost qualifies for tax relief.
 HM Revenue and Customs also defines non-allowable business expenses, which cannot be deducted from profits.

-These usually arise when a cost is personal, capital in nature, or not incurred solely for business purposes.
+These usually arise when a cost is personal, capital in nature or not incurred solely for business purposes.

-Client Entertainment
+Client entertainment

 Expenses related to entertaining clients are generally not tax deductible.